Alps Ski Chalets: Verbier vs Courchevel vs Chamonix

 • Book Christmas/New Year 12 months ahead; February half-term 6-9 months

 The Alps luxury chalet market operates on different economics to summer villa rentals.
 Seasons are shorter (December-April), demand is concentrated around specific weeks (Christmas, New Year, February half-term), and the product is fundamentally different - full staff, daily housekeeping, and a private chef are standard at the top end.
+Understanding these dynamics is essential to choosing the right resort and the right property.

 Courchevel 1850: The Price Leader